Psychologists Need to Join the Medical Provider Network

 • Psychologists who do not join the L&I MPN will be limited to performing initial visits on solely mental health cases.
 Psychologists will not be able to conduct an initial visit if any physical conditions are contended.

-Application processing for psychologists opens March 3.
+Application processing for psychologists is now open.
 To allow time for credentialing and avoid payment denials, please submit your application as soon as possible.

 Enrollment Information